Surveyor123/EasyTableCopy/README.md

 ## 1. Key Features

 * **Dual Copy Engine:** Choose between "Standard" mode for best visual fidelity or "Reconstructed" mode for guaranteed structure integrity.
-* **Web List Support:** Copy lists from web pages with two options — preserve original formatting (fonts, colors, links) or copy as a clean plain list.
+* **Web List Support:** Copy lists from web pages with two options — preserve original formatting (fonts, colors, links) or copy as a clean plain list (including button and interactive element text).
+Mark individual items to copy a subset.
-* **Smart Selection:** Easily select non-adjacent rows or specific columns to copy.
+* **Smart Selection:** Easily select non-adjacent rows or list items, or specific columns, to copy in a batch.
 * **Desktop & Explorer Support:** Instantly convert File Explorer lists or application views into copyable tables.
 Copy specific columns or combinations of columns.
 * **TreeView Hierarchical Copy:** Copy nested tree structures (like the Input Gestures dialog) with proper indentation and expansion states.
 * **Cell-Level Copying:** Quickly copy individual cell content without the surrounding table structure.